nebrius/reduxology/README.md

   });
 ```

 Note: you do not need to register any handlers to create the reducer.
 The reducer will exist and return slice data in the `init` value passed in.
-This is useful if you want to create a reducer to expose initialization data through Redux that will not change.
+This is useful if you want to create a reducer to expose initialization data through Redux that will not change throughout the lifetime of the application

 ### Containers